L3viathan/OIL/README.md

 call command (14), not when called directly: Executing `oil.py add` will look for a file called `add` _only_ in the working directory.

+## License

+The interpreter is released under the MIT License, see LICENSE.md.

 ## See also

 - [A blog post about OIL](https://gastrovec.github.io/esoteric-annoyances.html)